 I am an applied mathematician and my principal research interests lie in Differential Equations, Dynamical Systems, and Mathematical Biology.

 In Differential Equations and Dynamical Systems, my work to date has been primarily concerned with the study of stability of solutions to nonlinear evolution equations and the study of the spectrum of certain perturbed linear Schrodinger Equations.
 I have also studied the stability of solutions of discrete equations such as the nonlinear Klein-Gordon and Schrodinger equations.

-I am working on disease models for Daphnia (waterflea) with Carla Caceres and the BIOMATH students.
+More recently, I have been working on disease models for Daphnia (waterflea) with Carla Caceres .
 We are investigating how community ecology, such as competitors and predators, shape the epidemics.
 We are also studying the disease dynamics when multiple-Daphnia hosts are affected by mutliple pathogens.

-I have also recently finished projects on the quantification and analysis of bumble bee color patterns and the modeling and analysis of gene regulatory networks in mammalian limb development.
+I have also collaborated on projects regarding the quantification and analysis of bumble bee color patterns and the modeling and analysis of gene regulatory networks in mammalian limb development.